Supply Chain Transparency

 4. Building Internal Accountability

-We train our buyers in responsible sourcing and build related criteria into their personal development plans.
+We train our buyers on responsible sourcing and build related criteria into their personal development plans.
 Each purchasing organization in every Mars business and every region has established annual targets regarding completion of responsible sourcing activities by suppliers.
 Purchasing teams are measured against established targets through regular reporting at all levels of the organization, including Mars’ senior leadership.
-The Responsible Sourcing Center of Excellence works with our internal Responsible Sourcing Steering Committee and other sourcing teams to identify and address emerging supply chain risks and opportunities in existing and new markets.
+The global Responsible Sourcing team enages with our internal executives on our Human Rights Steering Committee and sourcing teams across Mars to identify and address emerging supply chain risks and opportunities in existing and new markets.
 This work helps us plan for future trends and respond quickly to political and environmental events.